 Looking for an easy way to show Twitter content on your website?
 Adding a Twitter widget is one of the most effective ways to serve your visitors fresh, engaging Twitter content.
 With so many methods for adding widgets to WordPress, it’s hard to know where to start.

-- Adding Twitter widgets to WordPress posts and pages with a plugin
+- Adding Twitter widgets to WordPress with a plugin

 - Embedding Twitter widgets in WordPress with Twitter Publish

 Before we dive in, let’s clarify what we mean when we say “Twitter widget.”